Home Renovation Novels to Revamp Your Reading

 Book Summary

 Thirty-five-year-old Claire has been devastated twice over – first when her husband died, and the second time when she found out that her late husband was a liar and a cheat.
-Determined to rid her home of anything that reminds her of him, Clair decides to redesign her Upper East Side brownstone to make it reflect only her aesthetic.
+Determined to rid her home of anything that reminds her of him, Claire decides to redesign her Upper East Side brownstone to make it reflect only her aesthetic.

 She hires a gruff and often cantankerous contractor named Scott.
 Scott has been working primarily on corporate offices and high-end hotels, and he’s looking forward to a residential project for a change of pace.
 But he’s quick to let her know that he has no patience for the pampered princess type that he assumes her to be.